 Shutters of the two Finette I models and the Finetta I, respectively.
 Small differences exist between the different versions, presumably to improve the reliability of the shutters.
 Also note a change to the body with the introduction of the Finetta I: instead of a metal clamp to hold the film cassette in place, a plastic support was introduced.

 The Finetta II was also introduced in 1949 and was identical to the Finetta I apart from the lens, which had an adjustable aperture from f/5.6 to f/22.
 Like on the Finette II, the aperture setting were not indicated by numbers but by coloured dots (from smallest to largest: yellow, red, green, blue, black).
-On some examples the lens ring was marked with a star, perhaps these were coated?
-No other changes appear to have been made during production of the Finetta II.
+Not many changes appear to have been made during production of the Finetta II, although early ones did not yet have a ring around the eyepiece and had an arrow on the speed knob instead of dots.

-A Finetta IID with Achromat Finar 43mm f/5.6 lens with adjustable aperture.
-Ironically, for reasons outlined above, I suspect this was actually a Finette II but was later rebadged Finetta, as its body serial # is 08286.
-My search for a true Finetta II continues!
+A Finetta II with Achromat Finar 43mm f/5.6 lens with adjustable aperture.
+I suspect this was actually a Finette II but was later rebadged Finetta, as its body serial # is 08286 and I have a Finette with a higher serial#.

-The same Finetta IID seen from above.
+The same Finetta II seen from above.
 Note the aperture scale indicated with various coloured dots instead of numbers.

 The 1950 Finetta III was, like the Finetta II, nearly identical to the Finetta I, but had a 43mm f/4.3 lens with adjustable focus and aperture, quite similar to the interchangeable Finetar lens on later Finetta models.
 The aperture range was f/4 to f/22 and the lens could be focussed from 0.7 m to infinity.